-NOTE: For vehicles manufactured after approximately April 27, 2021, the maximum cruising speed when using Autosteer is 80 mph (129 km/h).
+NOTE: For vehicles manufactured after approximately April 27, 2021, the maximum cruising speed when using Autosteer may be limited to a lower speed.

 The touchscreen displays a message indicating that Autosteer is temporarily unavailable if you attempted to engage Autosteer when driving at a speed that is not within the speed required for Autosteer to operate.
 Autosteer may also be unavailable if it is not receiving adequate data from the camera(s) or sensors.